 Board: How does the board’s governance role fit with the staff role of management?

 Buffalo Environment: The local political situation is showing an increased level of activity.
 Are we seeing progress or more churning?
 Are there implications for future funding?

-Classes usually start on the last Monday of March and continue through May, from 6:00 to 9:00 PM at The Buffalo Club, 388 Delaware Avenue in Buffalo.
+Classes usually start on the last Wednesday in March and continue through May, from 6:00 to 9:00 PM at The Buffalo Club, 388 Delaware Avenue in Buffalo.